turingschool/lesson_plans/ruby_03-professional_rails_applications/the-pivot-week-1-retro.md

 Start by setting a random order by putting all your names in a hat, and drawing them out.

 1. Each member of the team will give feedback to the person in the hotseat (the hotseater).
-2. The hotseater is now allowed to respond until other members of the team have spoken
+2. The hotseater is not allowed to respond until other members of the team have spoken
 3. The hotseater can respond after the rest of the team has spoken

 #### Update your DTR